-- Covered when you are having endodontic, periodontic and oral surgery services that are covered by this plan. - Sedation, which is either General Anesthesia or Intravenous Sedation, is a Covered Dental Benefit only once per day.
+- Covered when you are having endodontic, periodontic and oral surgery services that are covered by this plan. - Intravenous moderate sedation is a Covered Dental Benefit only once per day.

 General anesthesia

 - Covered for certain endodontic, periodontic and oral surgery procedures that are covered by your plan. - Covered for children through age six. - Covered when medically necessary for physically or developmentally disabled persons when done with Class I, II, III, TMJ or optional Orthodontic Covered Dental Benefits.